-What is a Registered Office Address?
+What Is A Registered Office Address?

 Your Registered Office Address is where you keep your statutory registers and records, such as the register of directors and minute books.
 The Companies Registration Office (CRO) stipulates that this address must be an actual physical location – not just a PO box number.
 There is a reason for this.
 Bodies like the CRO and Revenue Commissioners have the right to inspect certain registers and documents at your registered office.

 Your Business Address is where the day-to-day running of your company takes place.
-Your Registered Office does not have to be at your Business Address, although you can use the same address.
+It is also known as a trading address.

-You can use your home address, but this address will be publicly available to anyone who searches on the CRO.
-The CRO allows you to use an authorised agent instead, such as accountants, to meet your Registered Office obligations.
+You can use your home address, but keep in mind that this address will be publicly available to anyone who searches on the Companies Registration Office website.
+The CRO allows you to use an authorised agent instead, such as Accountant Online, to meet your Registered Office obligations.

-What does our Registered Office Address service include?
+What Does Our Registered Office Address Service Include?